lildude/HB-Cumulus/README.txt

       spacing.
 So long as you have all of the above characters in that order, it should display.

-   2. In ANY theme file:
+   2. Via the your theme files directly:

-	  If your theme has support for blocks, you can add the tag cloud to any of the blocks your theme supports.

       If your theme does not have support for blocks or you don't with to use them, You can show the cloud anywhere on your site within your theme files, for